RasaHQ/pleasant-comments/README.md

 **Required** Identifier used to find this comment again.
 When this action is rerun it will delete all previous comments with the same `id`.

-### `comment`
+### `body`

 **Required** Comment that will be posted on the issue / PR.

+### `github-token`

+**Required** Access token used to add / delete comments.
+If you want to use this action for community PRs, you need to specify a personal access token, otherwise the action won't be able to delete old comments.

 ### `issue`

-**Required** Number of the issue / PR to post the comment on.
+**Optional** Number of the issue / PR to post the comment on.
+Defaults to the issue / PR the action is running on.

-### `github_token`

-**Optional** Access token used to add / delete comments.
-By default the action runners github token is used.
-If you want to use this action for community PRs, you need to specify a personal access token, otherwise the action won't be able to delete old comments

 ## Example usage